indilib/indi-3rdparty/indi-pentax/README.md

 ## Features

-The driver supports multiple cameras at once.
 The exact set of features available will depend on the current USB mode and capture mode of the camera.
+Not al features will be available on all cameras.

 ### PTP Mode